jenno11/Bitcoin-Price-Prediction/README.md

 1. Determine the signals we will use and document the formulas RSI
 Volume
-Moving Average  - 50,100, 200
+Moving Average  - 200 day
+Daily high and low.

-2. Determine 3 Machine Learning models to be used
+2. 3 Machine Learning models to be used

 3. Write Python algorithm